fannyvln/express-auth-server-starter/README.md

 ```
 Once `.env` is saved you can run `npm start` to start the server.

-### Installing and running the client-side application
+### Installing and Running the Client-Side Application
 If you want to interact with the API in the browser, a client-side application
 is needed.
 [React Redux Auth Starter](https://github.com/laaksonen/react-redux-auth-starter) is a client-side
 React & Redux application built just for that purpose.